Adolis García Player Props: Rangers vs. White Sox

 Adolis García At The Plate

-- Garcia has driven in a run in 45 games this year (43.7%), including 22 games with more than one RBI (21.4%).
-He has also driven home three or more of his team's runs in eight contests.
+- In 44.2% of his games this season, Garcia has had at least one RBI.
+He's picked up more than one in 21.2% and driven in three or more of his team's runs in eight contests.

+- In 52 of 104 games this year, he has scored, and 18 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.